-Truthfully, the need for Healthy Air starts in the womb as children rely on the air their mothers breathe to supply them with oxygen.
+Truthfully, the need for Healthy Air starts in the womb as kids rely on their mothers to supply them with oxygen.
 After birth, a newborn baby breathing steadily takes a breath about 40 times per minute compared to adults who inhale 12-20 times per minute.

-From there, the developmental affects of air pollution can last into adulthood, leading to asthma, allergies, and respiratory distress.
+From there, the developmental effects of air pollution can last into adulthood, leading to asthma, allergies, and respiratory distress.

-With children, try using all-natural, organic products whenever possible.
-If you’re putting together their nursery or their bedroom, look for “low VOC” paint and baby furniture.
+With kids, try using all-natural, organic products whenever possible.
 If possible, choose hardwood floors over carpeting to reduce the amount of fumes off-gassing from carpet glue.

 Particulate matter is made up of numerous microscopic specks floating through your air.
 It can be made up of dust, mold spores, allergens, and other irritants that can affect your kid’s respiratory system.

-Without sufficient ventilation or air purification, particulate matter can linger in your home for years, which is how our indoor air becomes up to five times more polluted than outdoor air.
+Without sufficient ventilation or air purification, particulate matter can linger.
 Ventilation pumps the good air in and the bad air out while your air purifier filters any additional irritants out of the air you breathe.

-You’d think adding more Ozone to the environment would be beneficial considering the hole in our planet’s atmosphere.
-However, Ozone itself is a VOC and can be dangerous for you or your family.
-In fact, California has even banned air purifiers that create Ozone!
+Ozone is a VOC and can be dangerous for you or your family.
+In fact, California has even banned air purifiers that generate ozone!

-Adding a room air purifier to your child’s nursery or bedroom can be very beneficial for their growing lungs.
-That said, when searching for room air purifiers, look for ones that specifically don’t produce Ozone.
-If it mentions “ionization” anywhere on the package, it likely produces Ozone.
+Adding a room air purifier or humidifier to your kid’s nursery or bedroom can be very beneficial for their growing lungs.
+That said, when searching for room air purifiers, look for ones that specifically don’t produce ozone.
+If it mentions “ionization” anywhere on the package, it likely produces ozone.

 If your humidity is too high, it can carry indoor air irritants that can harm your family’s health and even lead to pests and mold growth!
 If your humidity is too low, viruses like influenza tend to thrive.

-Kids’ airways are lined with a thin layer of fluid, so try to keep that fluid just right in the “Goldilocks” zone year-round.
+Kid's airways are lined with a thin layer of fluid, so try to keep your humidity in that proper 40-60% range.

-If you notice your child consistently wheezing, have them checked by their pediatrician for asthma or allergies.
-Signs of allergies in babies and older children include persistent congestion and cold or flu symptoms, which could be remedied naturally with Healthy Air.
+If you notice your kid consistently wheezing, have them checked by their pediatrician for asthma or allergies.
+Signs of allergies in babies and older kids include persistent congestion and cold or flu symptoms, which could be remedied naturally with Healthy Air.

 Pediatricians widely agree that proper humidity can help prevent the spread of germs and soothe symptoms made worse by dry air.
-Clean your humidifier often, or opt for a whole home humidification system for your entire family’s benefit.
-If you notice the humidity in your home rising above 50%, switch to a dehumidifier to mitigate any potential risks.
+Clean your humidifier often, or opt for a whole-home humidification system for your entire family’s benefit.
+If you notice the humidity in your home rising above 60%, switch to a dehumidifier to mitigate any potential risks.

 Generic air filters won’t always fit properly, meaning your healthy home’s central air system isn’t living up to expectations.
-Always look for the manufacturer products for optimum efficiency.
-For example, genuine Aprilaire filters offer a Pure Fit Promise and can be tailored to your family’s needs.
+Always look for the manufacturer's products for optimum efficiency.
+For example, genuine AprilAire filters offer a Pure Fit Promise and can be tailored to your family’s needs.

-When choosing a room air purifier for your child’s nursery or bedroom, strongly consider a unit like one from Aprilaire that doesn’t produce Ozone to protect them from this gaseous substance.
+When choosing a room air purifier for your kid’s nursery or bedroom, strongly consider a unit like one from AprilAire that doesn’t produce ozone to protect them from this gaseous substance.

 “The EPA estimates that the level of indoor air pollution may be two to five times higher than the pollution level outdoors, and many children spend more than 90% of their time indoors.”

-It’s time to care about Healthy Air.
+It’s time to care about kids and Healthy Air.
 Make sure you’re doing everything you can to provide a safe and Healthy Home for you and your little ones.
 And, for those of you with elderly family members in the home, remember: the same ailments caused by air pollution among kids can have the same effects on grandma and grandpa as well.
-Find a certified Aprilaire Professional near you to assist with your Healthy Air needs.Take the First Step
+Find a certified AprilAire Healthy Air Professional near you to assist with your Healthy Air needs.Take the First Step